awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-application-documents.md

   + Steps are run sequentially\.
   + Both the input and output of a step can be used as inputs for a subsequent step\.
 This is called “chaining”\.
   + Each step uses an action module that returns an exit code\.
 + **Supported actions**\.
 Supported actions must be contained for each step in a document\.
 Each supported action correlates to an action module\.
-For a complete list of supported action modules, how they work, input/output values, and examples, see [Action modules supported by AWSTOE component manager](image-builder-action-modules.md)\.
+For a complete list of supported action modules, how they work, input/output values, and examples, see [Action modules supported by AWS TOE component manager](image-builder-action-modules.md)\.
 + **Output files**\.
-The configuration management application creates the following output files each time the application is run:
+AWS TOE The configuration management application creates the following output files each time the application is run:
   + **detailedOutput\.json**: A file that describes all of the detailed information about the orchestration\.
 Contains information about each phase, step, and the action that occurs when the application is run\.
   + **document\.yaml**: The file that is sent to the application to be run\.
 After the application runs, this file is stored as an artifact\.
   + **console\.log**: Contains all of the standard out \(stdout\) and standard error \(stderr\) information captured while the application is running\.